Guide to Effective Reconciliation in Accounting

 But if you only engage in quarterly or even annual reconciliation, you make it easier for nefarious players to engage in undetected fraud and for systemic errors to create cash flow issues that undermine day-to-day business activities.

 For those reasons, monthly reconciliation is recommended.
-If you do not have the accounting resources to dedicate to manual reconciliation every month, automated reconciliation solutions from Trintech can save vast amounts of time, reduce errors and increase transparency.
+If you do not have the accounting resources to dedicate to manual reconciliation every month, automated reconciliation solutions, like Trintech’s can save vast amounts of time, reduce errors and increase transparency.

 The Role of Reconciliation for Businesses